Qwiko/Moverbot/README.md

 Clears this channel from messages.
 !drag/!d
 Drag users from a channel to your channel !drag CHANNELNAME.
+!gamemove/!g
+Enable or disable automatic moving depending on your game with !gamemove on/off.
 !help/!h
 Shows the help-message.
 !move/!m